manthand23/ai-voice-assistant/README.md

-This is an AI voice assistant project
+This is an AI voice assistant project.
+The AI voice assistant is able to respond to user's queries quickly and accurately regarding questions they may have and is able to remember past conversations.